-A: Yes, a Read-a-thon Packet including instructions, a reading and donation log board, and an envelope for collecting the donations will be sent home with your child on Friday, February 2.
-If your child completes the reading or donation log, they can get a second copy from the PTA office or right here.
+A: Yes, a Read-a-thon packet including instructions, a reading and donation log, and an envelope for collecting the donations will be sent home with your child on Friday, February 1.
+If you child completes his/her logs, click here for reading logs and here for donation logs or ask for additional copies in the PTA office.

 Q: Whom should my child ask to be a sponsor?

-A: Sponsors can be parents, relatives, or neighbors — anyone who has a connection to your child, would like to support his or her reading, and would like to support our school.
+A: Sponsors can be parents, relatives, or neighbors — anyone who has a connection to your child, would like to support his or her reading, and would like to support PS 10.
 This is a major fundraiser for the PTA where it is easy to ask extended family and friends to sponsor and donate to our school.
-Find sample scripts for asking, and cool ideas here.
+Find sample scripts for asking, and cool ideas above.

 Q: How much money should a sponsor donate?

 A: That is up to the sponsor.
 Sponsors can donate per minute read OR give a flat donation.